 If you’re creative, you have a billion ideas.
 You have ideas that sprout from ideas.
 It can become this wild tree of ideas that becomes so heavy it starts to jeopardize the strength of the root structure!

-You’ll begin executing on a task and find a new idea emerges about how to create some new system or product or spreadsheet or article idea that will help with X.
+You’ll begin executing on a task and find a new idea that emerges about how to create some new system or product or spreadsheet or article idea that will help with X.

 Not allowing new idea branches to distract you from your primary, current objectives requires focus.